 Forgetfulness is a common side effect of old age.
 Due to this natural occurrence, your senior loved ones may have troubles remembering to take their meds as instructed.
 They may skip a dose.
 They may even double dose or overdose on their meds.

 Organizing medications in pill boxes can help older adults know which medicines to take, when to take them, and to check if they have already taken their doses for a particular time.
 You can choose from a regular pill box or a digitized one equipped with alarms and more.
-A provider of in-home care in Laguna Hills, California can help in organizing these medications.
+A provider of in-home care in Irvine, California can help in organizing these medications.

 - Problems with vision